-The firebird is a creature from Russian or Slavic folklore that has been the inspiration of many fairy and folktales, literary works and works of art.
+The firebird is a creature from Slavic folklore that has been the inspiration of many fairy and folktales, literary works and works of art.
 According to folklore it is a very rare and beautiful bird whose plumage glows red, orange and yellow like the flames of a flickering fire.
 When removed the feathers continue to flicker in color and glow.

 It is said that one feather is sufficient to light a large room.
 Some accounts say the firebird is large but other depictions show the firebird as being smaller than a peacock, with a crest, tail feathers and fiery glowing eyes.
 The firebird is said to live in a distant land and a is bringer of blessing or doom to those who become involved with it.

 There are many folk or fairy tales that feature the firebird.
 It was originally told orally and most examples have a common structure interwoven with a number of common themes which helped the orator remember and tell the story.
 At the same time having a structure enabled variations of the same themes so although the main structure and themes of many of these tales are similar there are variations of detail which give rise to different tales.

 Events are often set in motion by the finding of one of its brightly colored feathers by the hero of the story, who is often accompanied by a magical animal helper.
 Despite being warned not to touch the feather by his magical helper, which is often his horse, or a wolf, he picks it up and takes it to the Tsar expecting a handsome reward for such a rare and beautiful item.
 But the Tsar although greatly pleased is not satisfied and sets the hero one or more impossible or difficult tasks such as capturing the firebird and bringing him a princess for a wife from a distant land.
 He promises the hero great rewards if he succeeds but death if he fails.